mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_3_converted.md

 text:     **Stun** an enemy minion.
 Draw a card.

 name:     Frostfire<br>
 text:     Give an allied minion +3⚔️.
-If it is Vespyr, also give it +3❤️.
+If it's Vespyr, also give it +3❤️.

 name:     Ghost Wolf<br>
 text: